wnfaulkner/2023-10-03-javascript-zOOP-lab/README.md

 ## Further Reading

-This lab asks you to implement what is referred to as the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern), which is a object oriented [Design Pattern](https://en.wikipedia.org/wiki/Software_design_pattern) made famous by the [Gang of Four Design Patterns Book](https://en.wikipedia.org/wiki/Design_Patterns), an seminal software engineering text on OOP.
+This lab asks you to implement what is referred to as the [Strategy Pattern](https://en.wikipedia.org/wiki/Strategy_pattern), which is a object oriented [Design Pattern](https://en.wikipedia.org/wiki/Software_design_pattern) made famous by the [Gang of Four Design Patterns Book](https://en.wikipedia.org/wiki/Design_Patterns), a seminal software engineering text on OOP.
 More info about the Strategy Pattern can be found [here](https://www.geeksforgeeks.org/strategy-pattern-set-1/#).

 MDN contains a [wonderfully complete tutorial](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_Classes) on JS Classes containing even more than we have covered together.